-Humanoid robots could be used to take on physically demanding, hazardous, and repetitive work in spaces built for humans, including shipyards, energy infrastructure, construction sites, and factories.
+Humanoid robots could take on physically demanding, hazardous, and repetitive work in spaces built for humans, including shipyards, energy infrastructure, construction sites, and factories.
 However, a useful robot for these spaces must coordinate locomotion, whole body motion, perception, contact, and operator supervision.
-In this thesis, we present a way of doing this via a behavior authoring and runtime system.
-We argue that behavior architecture can be a primary enabler of robot capability, task execution speed, and reliability.
-We also argue that runtime editability of behaviors enables fast behavior creation, adaptation, extension, and combination.
+This thesis presents a robot-local, runtime-editable behavior authoring and runtime system.
+We argue that behavior architecture can be a primary enabler of robot capability, task execution speed, and reliability, and that runtime editability enables fast behavior creation, adaptation, extension, and combination.
 This means if the operator can “dream it” using the available behavior nodes, in a short amount of time, they can get the robot to “do it” repeatably, autonomously, and quickly.

 Door traversals are used as the main benchmark task because they expose the full coordination problem in a compact and repeatable setting.
 They require approach walking, body placement, mechanism perception, grasp selection, handle actuation, interaction with a moving obstacle, and a transition back to locomotion.